For students and educators

 Australian Supplier: Mentone Educational Modern Teaching Aids (MDA) also supplies a range of dissection models.

-Students can conduct a virtual dissection with the Merge Cube.
+about virtual dissection with the Merge Cube.

-View a sample student choice policy for high school students.
+a sample student choice policy for high school students.

 University Education and Professional Training